marios-zindilis/zindilis.com/blog/2015/11/22/regex-in-python-markdown2-pt2.md

 In the [previous article on regular expressions in python-markdown2][prev] I dismissed the difference between a substring substitution with `re.sub()` versus `str.replace()` as being negligible, but in this case it seems that it is more substantial.
-A simple example does already indicates some difference:
+This simple example already indicates some difference:

 ```python
 text = '''